John Cage: 1931–1936: Apprenticeship

 Cage returned to the United States in 1931.
 He went to Santa Monica, California, where he made a living partly by giving small, private lectures on contemporary art.
-He got to know various important figures of the Southern California art world, such as Richard Buhlig (who became his first composition teacher) and arts patron Galka Scheyer.
-By 1933, Cage decided to concentrate on music rather than painting.
+He got to know various important figures of the Southern California art world, including arts patron Galka Scheyer and his later composition teacher Richard Buhlig.
+By 1933, Cage had decided to concentrate on music rather than painting.
 "The people who heard my music had better things to say about it than the people who looked at my paintings had to say about my paintings", Cage later explained.
-In 1933 he sent some of his compositions to Henry Cowell; the reply was a "rather vague letter", in which Cowell suggested that Cage study with Arnold Schoenberg—Cage's musical ideas at the time included composition based on a 25-tone row, somewhat similar to Schoenberg's twelve-tone technique.
+In 1933, he sent some of his compositions to Henry Cowell; the reply was a "rather vague letter", in which Cowell suggested that Cage study with Arnold Schoenberg—Cage's musical ideas at the time included composition based on a 25-tone row, somewhat similar to Schoenberg's twelve-tone technique.
 Cowell also advised that, before approaching Schoenberg, Cage should take some preliminary lessons, and recommended Adolph Weiss, a former Schoenberg pupil.
+Weiss had been asked by Schoenberg to be his assistant and to train students who might not be ready for Schoenberg's teaching.

-Following Cowell's advice, Cage travelled to New York City in 1933 and started studying with Weiss as well as taking lessons from Cowell himself at The New School.
-He supported himself financially by taking up a job washing walls at a Brooklyn YWCA (World Young Women's Christian Association).
+Following Cowell's advice, Cage traveled to New York City in 1933 and started studying with Weiss as well as taking lessons from Cowell himself at The New School.
+He supported himself financially by taking up a job washing walls at a YWCA (Young Women's Christian Association) in Brooklyn.
 Cage's routine during that period was apparently very tiring, with just four hours of sleep on most nights, and four hours of composition every day starting at 4 am.
 Several months later, still in 1933, Cage became sufficiently good at composition to approach Schoenberg.
 He could not afford Schoenberg's price, and when he mentioned it, the older composer asked whether Cage would devote his life to music.
 After Cage replied that he would, Schoenberg offered to tutor him free of charge.